 The improvement in Italy's current account balance is mostly non-cyclical, reflecting the decline of potential growth and thus import demand.
 Having returned to surplus in 2013, Italy's current account is expected to have further increased to 1.8 % of GDP in 2014.
 The positive trend in the trade balance is primarily explained by shrinking nominal imports, whereas nominal exports have grown only moderately (Graph 2.2.1).
-In 2014, the gap between nominal growth of exports and imports is expected to have narrowed, but mainly owing to a smaller contraction of imports in the context of Italy's exit from economic recession.
-The improvement in its cyclically-adjusted current account (11) by 3.3 percentage points between 2008 and 2013 mainly reflects Italy's negative potential growth since the start of the crisis.
+In 2014, the gap between nominal growth of exports and imports is expected to have narrowed, but mainly owing to a smaller contraction of imports in the context of Italy's slow exit from economic recession.
+The correction seen in Italy's current account balance is mostly non-cyclical.
+The improvement in its cyclicallyadjusted current account (11) by 3.3 percentage points between 2008 and 2013 mainly reflects Italy's negative potential growth since the start of the crisis.
 The resulting decline in potential output constrains Italian domestic and thus import demand below pre-crisis levels.
 For export capacity to become the driver of significantly higher potential growth, Italy would need a reallocation of resources towards the tradable sectors but this shift does not seem to be happening so far.